 One of the best locations for summer jobs in Spain is definitely Marbella.
 As Marbella is a popular tourist destination on the Costa del Sol in Spain you will find many job openings and vacancies in many tourism sectors.

 The most obvious and easiest is finding bar work but there are plenty of other situations vacant in the summer.
-If you are considering 2013 summer jobs in Marbella you should start looking immediately well before the season starts in April.
+If you are considering working for the summer in Marbella you should start looking immediately well before the season starts in April.

 If bar work is not your thing consider catering work such as working in a restaurant as a cook, chef, waiter, waitress or dishwasher.

-Summer jobs in Marbella are ideal for students looking to seasonal work and to enjoy the experience of living and working in Spain.
+A summer job in Marbella is ideal for students looking to seasonal work and to enjoy the experience of living and working in Spain.
 It is definitely not for the money or wages which often are just five euros an hour although if you’re are working as a waiter or waitress in Marbella you get tips on top as well as usually some free food and drink.